aitournament/snake_web/book/src/game_rules.md

 ## Moves

 Every snake is _required_ to move every tick.
-You may choose to move any time during the tick that you wish.
-However, if a snake fails to move it will be _forced_ to move at the end of the tick (in the direction currently set for the snake).
+However, you may choose to move any time during the tick that you wish.
+If a snake fails to move it will be _forced_ to move at the end of the tick (in the direction currently set for the snake).

 Colliding with the walls of the arena, or another snake, will result in the death of the snake.